thePM001/aep-signatures/README.md

 # AEP Signatures

 Detection signatures for the Agent Element Protocol (AEP).
-Authored and curated by EPSCOM (Element Protocol Safety Committee), a working group of New Lisbon Agency.
+Authored and curated by EPSCOM (Eudaimonic Earth Post-Scarcity Committee).

 ## Status

 Pre-v1.0.
-Signature format and trust-bundle layout are still being finalised.
+Signature format and trust-bundle layout are still being finalized.
 Early adopters are welcome to subscribe and send feedback via issues.

 ## Layout